allure-framework/allure1/allure-junit/README.md

 ### Parameters

-Now you can add parameters to your allure report:
+Now you can add parameters to your tests, and they will shown in allure report:

 ```java
 public void myTest() {